Hybrid Manager HA/DR recovery

 custom resource) used in the old appliance are available in the new one.Locations

-being the default value. - Container images used to build the clusters in the old appliance are available to the new one.
+is the default value. - Container images used to build the clusters in the old appliance are available to the new one.

 3. Recovery steps